domRiddle/ASF/Escrow.md

 - Working steam authenticator in your Android phone
 - or working steam authenticator in **[SteamDesktopAuthenticator](https://github.com/Jessecar96/SteamDesktopAuthenticator)**
 - or working steam authenticator in **[WinAuth](https://winauth.com/)**
+- or working steam authenticator in your iOS (a bit harder to extract)

 Also a brain is needed for all of those tasks :+1: